 SOS Children's Villages in Ethiopia

 SOS Children's Villages supports hundreds of children through its activities in Ethiopia.
 At present, the organisation is operating in Jimma, Addis Abeba, Harrar, Hawassa, Gode, Bahir Dar and Makalle, on the Ethiopian-Eritrean border.
 SOS Children's Villages supports children and adolescents by providing day care, education, medical services and vocational training.
-TSOS Children's Villages in Ethiopiahis way, we try to strengthen families and keep them from breaking up.
+We try to strengthen families and keep them from breaking up.
 Children who cannot be cared for by their own families can find a loving home in one of the SOS families.